You are listening to the Sean Hannity Radio Show Podcast.

 Is it a positive campaign?

-Is it a combination of pointing out that she lies a lot is dishonest, probably deserve to be indicted well I think I think the first phase Republicans have got to come head on and and express their concern and their commitment as you've pointed out when some thirty four hundred people get killed on the south side of Chicago during the Obama presidency, you know Republicans ought to be right in there saying you know we we want to fix the safety problem so that your child can live, so that your neighborhood can be safe, so that your family can can barbecue outside and not worry about a drive-by shooting.
+As you've pointed out, when some 3,400 people get killed on the south side of Chicago during the Obama presidency, Republicans ought to be right in there saying, you know, we want to fix the safety problem so that your child can live, so that your neighborhood can be safe, so that your family can barbecue outside and not worry about a drive-by shooting.

-So we have to be prepared to be on black radio and we have to be prepared to carry the fight offensively.
+So we have to be prepared to be on black radio, and we have to be prepared to carry the fight offensively.

 It's us saying, let me show you the positive things we're doing that would improve the lives of people you're talking about.

-I mean, I think they're they're pretty breathtaking.
+I mean, I think they're pretty breathtaking.

 Hillary consults them on issues involving the criminal justice system.